-Prior to joining Littler, Kimberli practiced at a firm in Indianapolis, where she defended employers in employment law and defended assisted living facilities in the long-term care industry before courts and arbitration panels.
+Prior to joining Littler, Kimberli worked as an associate at a law firm in Indianapolis.
+While practicing in Indianapolis, she defended employers in the employment law context and defended assisted living facilities in the long-term care industry before courts and arbitration panels.

 While in law school, she was an extern for Chief Judge Jane E. Magnus-Stinson of the Southern District of Indiana.
 She also served as an articles editor for the Indiana Journal of Global Legal Studies and was appointed director of competitions for the Thurgood Marshall Mock Trial Team.